[This article is part of the Learner's Maya Glyph Guide.]

 · There is a rare variant, featuring a rat’s head.

-· Sergei Vepretskii: this [= the “rat head” glyph] is in fact a very rare form of si, making this usij uchit (u)ch’ab = the child of.
-This is cited in Kettunen&Helmke-RoB.p34.fig65i.
+· Sergei Vepretskii: this [= the “rat head” glyph] is in fact a very rare form of si, making YAX Lintel 10 D6 usij uchit (u)ch’ab = “the child of”.
+This is cited in Kettunen&Helmke-RoB.p34.pdfp34.fig65i.

 · MHD statistics.
 A search in “Classic - Blocks” with:

-§ 377 hits is overcounting slightly, as the “beetle” variant is also included in this count.
-Nevertheless, it doesn’t overcount too much, as the “beetle” variant is known to be quite rare also, anyway.
+§ This means that the number of occurrences of the stylized variant is less than 377.
+Nevertheless, it doesn’t overcount them too much, as the representational variant is known to be quite rare also.

 § This too might be overcounting, because quite a number of these hits are APC? rather than pure APC.